eslint/rfcs/designs/2019-config-simplification/README.md

 ];
 ```

-The `--no-ignore` flag will disable both `.gitignore` and `eslint.config.js` ignore patterns while leaving the default ignore patterns in place.
+The `--no-ignore` flag will disable `eslint.config.js` ignore patterns while leaving the default ignore patterns in place.

-The `--ignore-path`, when specified, will prevent `.gitignore` from being read in favor of the path specified.

 ### Replacing `--ext`